Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 {\textbf{Quasinormal modes of extremal black holes}}

 Starobinski \cite{staro} first investigated the effects of superradiance and extremality.
 Extensions for quasinormal modes of extremal Kerr were obtained in \cite{detweiler80} where a sequence of zero damped modes was computed.
 Subsequent analysis was presented in \cite{mhighinsta, glampedakisfull}.
 The most precise analysis of quasinormal modes in extremal Kerr has been presented in \cite{zeni13}.
-As far as other settings are concerned, rapid modes for near extremal Reissner--Nordstr\"om--de Sitter spacetimes were discovered in \cite{hprl18} and slow modes on near-extremal (in fact all sub-extremal) Kerr de Sitter were computed in \cite{harveyfel18}.
 Gravitational modes of the near extremal Kerr geometry were studied in \cite{harvey-modes-2009}.

 {\textbf{Extremality and non-linear effects}}